laminba2003/spring-rest-services/README.md

 - Logging with log4j2
 - Oauth2 Security with OIDC
 - Stubs generation with Spring Cloud Contract
-- Monitoring and Observability with Micrometer and Wavefront
 - Distributed Tracing with Sleuth
 - Documentation with Spring REST Docs and OpenAPI
 - CI/CD with Github actions